GryNagel/MixedRealityDevelopment/4-Deployment-and-test/TASK1.md

 Hopefully we have set everything up right so that we can deploy our application to the HoloLens emulator.

-:pencil2: First go to **Mixed reality -> Build window**.
+:pencil2: First go to **Mixed reality Toolkit -> Utilities -> Build window** in the Toolbar.
 This will open a new build panel for us.
 For me it opens at the same spot as the Scene panel.

 ![Build panel](Screenshots/build_options.jpg)

-You don't have to, but you can set the first setting under **Quick options** to HoloLens.

-:information_source: I've had issues with the various errors when building the application to the same folder.
-I usually change build direction each time I build to avoid them.
-You might have a better way of solving this, so build to the directory you want.

 Click **Build Unity Project**